lpantano/seqcluster/README.rst

 report
 ---------

-Seqcluster can create html report that looks like `this`_.
+Seqcluster creates html report that looks like `this`_.
 That is a table of all cluster detected, and you can go into each of them and get a complete `description`_ with profile expression figures, annotation details and sequences counts for each sample.